qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/doc/notes/post-workshop-todo.md

 ### Lessons learned

-_Should this be in the admin space, or the outcomes space?_

 * ~~Overall impressions~~
 * Changes we'd want to make
-    * Symbology exercise: deliverable in addition to qml files?
+    * ~~Symbology exercise: deliverable in addition to qml files?
 Screenshot?
-Discussion post?
+Discussion post?~~
     * ~~More time for exercises, especially on day 1.
 Maybe allocate more time than 9 hours, or cover fewer topics.~~
-    * Should be more clear on file names/structure for git repos.
-Initially hard to tell which notebooks correspond to each exercise.
+    * ~~Should be more clear on file names/structure for git repos.
+Initially hard to tell which notebooks correspond to each exercise.~~
-    * Archive workshop materials?
-E.g., Everything in qgis-data?
+    * ~~Archive workshop materials?
+E.g., Everything in qgis-data?~~
 * ~~Tips and tricks for running workshop~~
     * ~~Let people join their own breakout rooms; trying to predict what e-mail people will join Zoom with and pre-configuring breakout rooms turned out to be a time sink.
 Inevitably, some will join from their phone, not sign in, etc. resulting in spending time manually setting up breakout rooms.~~
-* Create read-only run-of-show documents to share as examples

 ## GitHub Discussions announcements